 The contractors are on site and working on several units and Housing also has several crews working on units.
-The new supervisors are doing well learning the contracting, bidding, and purchasing processes required by HUD and Oneida's processes.
 Depending on how many move-outs there are in the next few months, there should be an overall increase in occupancy rates.
 Most of the older units are requiring major updates to them in addition to what would normally be done to turn the units.
-This is especially true for the units that have had a long term tenant in them.
-The crews are addressing backlogged workorders due to Covid and daily emergency workorders.
 Weekly meetings between the Housing maintenance and rehab supervisors and the Residential Manager are being held to keep schedules on track and address any issues with the renovations.